brickbrick123/Tokenized-Fund-Ops-POC/docs/hybrid-pq-model.md

 This system implements a **hybrid classical + post-quantum** architecture for tokenized fund operations.
 On-chain transactions continue to use classical ECDSA (the Ethereum standard), while all off-chain operational approvals are secured with **ML-DSA-65** (NIST FIPS 204, formerly CRYSTALS-Dilithium), a lattice-based post-quantum digital signature scheme.

 The rationale: quantum computers threaten the ECDSA signatures that secure blockchain transactions, but the timeline for that threat is uncertain.
-Rather than waiting for full protocol-level PQ migration, this model introduces PQ-signed approval artifacts at the operational layer — the part of fund administration where humans authorize actions before they reach the chain.
+Rather than waiting for full protocol-level PQ migration, this model introduces PQ-signed approval artifacts at the operational layer, the part of fund administration where humans authorize actions before they reach the chain.

 ---

 ## Why Hybrid

 A fully post-quantum blockchain does not exist at institutional scale today.
 Migrating Ethereum's signature scheme is a multi-year protocol effort.
-But the operational approval layer — where a fund administrator authorizes a mint, burn, or wallet registration — is entirely off-chain and under our control.
+But the operational approval layer, where a fund administrator authorizes a mint, burn, or wallet registration, is entirely off-chain and under our control.

 By signing every off-chain approval with ML-DSA-65: